epfl-herus/demod/docs/source/quickstart/quickstart.rst

 Change the dataset
 ~~~~~~~~~~~~~~~~~~~

-You assign different dataset to your simulator by specifying
+You can assign different datasets to your simulator.
-them in the simulator.

-Datasets in Demod are classes and are often refered to
+Datasets in Demod are classes and they are often refered to
 as DatasetLoader.

 .. code-block:: python